Amaliegade 16: 18th century

 Amaliegade 16 was one of several houses in the street that was designed by Nicolai Eigtved who a few years prior had also created the masterplan for the new Frederiksstaden district.
-It was built after his death by his successor Lauritz de Thurah in 1756-1757 for master timber Johan Andreas Pfüntzer (ca.1708-ca.1764).
+It was built after his death by his successor Lauritz de Thurah in 1756-1757 for master carpenter Johan Andreas Pfüntzer (ca.1708-ca.1764).

-In the new cadastre of 1756, the property was listed as No. 71 K1.
+Johan Andrea Pfitzner's property was listed in the new cadastre of 1756 as No. 71 K1 in St. Ann's East Quarter.
 On Christian Gedde's map of St. Ann's East Quarter, it is marked as No. 317.

-19th century
+1800c.
+1820

+The statesman Frederik Julius Kaas lived in the building from 1802.
+The Kaas family's coat of arms is seen on the jeystone above the gate.
+In the same year, on 23 May, 1671, Parsberg was raised to Count.
+Jaas had just returned to Copenhagen after spending 20 years in Norway, then part of Denmark-Norway, most recently as deocesan governor of Akershus.
+He had just been appointed to president of the Supreme Court.
+In 1804, he was appointed as president of Danske Kancelli.

-In the new cadastre of 1806, the property was listed as No. 122.
-It was by then owned a member of the Drewsen family. licensed as a grosserer and with title of regimentsskriver F. C. Bülow (1769-1844), a military officer, resided in one of the apartments from 1805 to 1810.
+The property was listed in the new cadastre of 1806 as No. 122 in St. Ann's East Quarter.
+It belonged to a member of the Drewsen family at that time.

+Licensed as a grosserer and with title of regimentsskriver F. C. Bülow (1769-1844), a military officer, resided in one of the apartments from 1805 to 1810.
-The merchant and banker Friedrich Gotschalk was at the time of the 1834 census residing with his wife and 9 children in the apartment on the first floor.